elkasimi/zuniq-ai/README.md

 ## *AI description*

-I used Monte Carlo Tree Search (MCTS-RAVE) as the basic algorithm to find the best move to play.
-Rapid Action Value Estimation (RAVE) was used to give the algorithm information about the promising branches to explore in the Tree.
+I used Monte Carlo Tree Search (MCTS) as the basic algorithm to find the best move to play.
+Rapid Action Value Estimation (RAVE) was used to give the algorithm information about the promising branches to explore in the Tree[1].

 I used a variant of RAVE that takes into consideration the opponent moves too and it does bring better results in practice, at least in Zuniq game.
 This can be justified by the fact that there is no black or white pieces but just placed walls because Zuniq is an impartial game.

 [What is an impartial game?](https://en.wikipedia.org/wiki/Impartial_game)

-a variant of MCTS-Solver was used to improve endgame playing. the main change is to do a full search when moves count drops to a threshold(=5 in my program) and backpropagate the exact values to states to mark them as winning/losing states.
+a variant of MCTS-Solver[2] was used to improve endgame playing. the main change is to do a full search when moves count drops to a threshold(=5 in my program) and backpropagate the exact values to states to mark them as winning/losing states.

 ## *Position representation and conventions*
 Position contains the following information:
 - placed: represent the walls placed by the players
 - possibleWalls: represent the walls which are empty and not in a closed state
 - state: represent only the placed walls that are not inside a closed zone and this is what is used as a state value in MCTS
 - possibleSizes: represent the possible sizes. at first it contains all value from 0 through 25. every time a zone is closed its size is removed from the list.

-all the above are 64 bits unsigned integers so adding a wall is an or with a flag and removing walls is an and with a complement.
+all the above are 64 bits unsigned integers so adding a wall is an `OR` with a flag and removing walls is an `AND` with `a complement`.

 I refactored this into some methods that can find in "Common.h" header.